pfroysdon/pfroysdon.github.io/_posts/2026-01-05-The_Art_of_Clear_Thinking.md

 ---
-title: 'The Art of Clear Thinking - When Seconds Decide Everything'
+title: "The Art of Clear Thinking - When Seconds Decide Everything"
 date: 2026-01-05
 permalink: /posts/2026/01/The_Art_of_Clear_Thinking/
+layout: single
 tags:
   - decision-making
   - leadership
   - flying
 ---

-**200 MPH.
+200 MPH.
 2,000 feet off the deck.
-No room for hesitation.**
+No room for hesitation.

 <p align="center">